 Hamsters are very popular pets.
 They are easy to care for, take up minimal room, and with regular handling, they can be amicable little buddies.
 Although care does need to be taken, especially at first, they can also make good pets for children.

 Numerous breeds of hamsters exist, each with its own characteristics and traits.
-There’s the tiny dwarf hamster, the large Syrian, and the very shy Campbell’s dwarf hamsters.
+There’s the tiny dwarf hamster, the large Syrian, and the very shy Campbell’s Dwarf Russian hamsters.

 But which is the friendliest hamster, and does its friendliness make it the best option as a family pet or a companion for kids?
-Read on to find the friendliest breed and for details of other hamster breeds that can be good pets.
+The Syrian hamster is usually thought of as one of the friendliest breeds.
+Keep reading for more details on this breed and on other hamster breeds that can be good pets.

 Everybody’s experience with hamsters is a little different.
 This means that while the Syrian hamster is widely considered the friendliest breed, there will be some owners that have had a negative experience with this breed, as well as those that have had other breeds of hamster that were friendly and made great pets.

-It is the Syrian that is considered to be the friendliest of the bunch.
-They are the largest breed, which means that they do not need to be as terrified of people looking over them as other, smaller breeds.
-It is also referred to as the teddy bear hamster because it has the cute appearance of a child’s cuddly toy but also because it is receptive to being hugged and held by its humans.
+The Syrian is the largest breed, so they can be more easily handled by people because of their size.
+They are also referred to as the teddy bear hamster because it has the cute appearance of a child’s cuddly toy but also because it is receptive to being hugged and held by its humans.

 As well as being very easy to handle, the Syrian hamster is not known to be a regular biter and is considered very good for children.
 This means that families can own a Syrian hamster without really running the risk of nipped fingers.